ukonpete/simple-mobile-vm/README.md

 ## Release Notes

+* 2/12/2025
+  * Long overdue fix of timing issue with async code
+    * TODO
+      * remove Rxjava
+      * Use suspend functions and Flows
+      * More refactoring to make the code more manageable
 * 8/23/2020
   * Added RxJava/Android version of the VM library.
 It passes all unit tests, but it is not integrated with the app yet.
   * Upgrade to Gralde 7.0.1